Rob Buckman

 Robert Alexander Amiel Buckman (22 August 1948 – 9 October 2011) was a British doctor of medicine, comedian and author, and president of the Humanist Association of Canada.
 He first appeared in a Cambridge University Footlights Revue in 1968, and subsequently presented several television and radio programmes about medicine, as well as appearing on comedy programmes such as Just a Minute.
 He was also the author of many popular books on medicine.

 Early life and education

-Buckman took part in the comedy sketch show What are you doing after the show in 1970–71.

-Buckman attended University College School and graduated in medicine from St. John's College, Cambridge, in 1972.
+Buckman attended University College School and graduated in medicine from St John's College, Cambridge, in 1972.
 He continued his medical training at the Royal Marsden Hospital and University College Hospital, London, becoming a fellow of the Royal College of Physicians.
-Buckman was raised in a middle class Jewish family.
+Buckman was raised in a middle-class Jewish family.

 Broadcasting and comedy

 Buckman was a familiar voice on BBC Radio 4 during the 1970s and 1980s, both on panel shows, and fronting one-off programmes on scientific topics.
 He contributed scripts to the sitcom Doctor on the Go, based on the Richard Gordon books.
 Together with fellow doctor Chris Beetles, he formed a comedy double act "Beetles and Buckman".
 The pair wrote and performed in the Pink Medicine Show TV series with Lynda Bellingham.
 They were two of the performers and writers of the first Secret Policeman's Ball fundraiser in 1979, with Billy Connolly, John Cleese and Eleanor Bron.

 Buckman was television presenter of science programmes such as Don't Ask Me in the 1970s, and then the medical programme Where There's Life with Miriam Stoppard for its first three series from 1981.
 He continued this career in Canada where he contributed to TVOntario programmes such as Your Health and the CTV medical show Balance as well as frequent guest appearances on The Dini Petty Show.
 His television series Magic or Medicine? investigated alternative medicine and won a Gemini award, while Human Wildlife covered microbes in the domestic environment.

 He was the subject of This Is Your Life in 1981 when he was surprised by Eamonn Andrews at University College Hospital in London.

 He was a member of the atheists team on CBC's Test the Nation: IQ broadcast live on 24 January 2010.